bansalsamarth/bansalsamarth.github.io/_posts/2020-05-17-aarogya-setu-privacy.md

 Anderson takes this further and says that using triangulation, an "attacker can get with a meter precision the health status of someone".
 But as [WIRED pointed out,](https://www.wired.com/story/india-covid-19-contract-tracing-app-patient-location-privacy/) "the triangulation would also be most effective when a suspected Covid-19 positive person is the only reported case in roughly a kilometer radius".

 I am not too convinced that this is a major lapse.
 Generally speaking, I actually like this feature.
 In Delhi, for instance, the state government is concealing data, and for many days, didn't even share district-wise breakup of covid cases.
 In that context, information from the app can help me make make everyday decisions on which areas are safe and which are not.
 A few days ago, the app told us that there are ten covid positive patients around my house (500m).
 We were alert, and next morning, we learnt that the virus had reached my own locality.

+_What do you think?
+I would love to hear your thoughts.
+If I missed crucial details in this, please email me — samarthbansal@protonmail.com.
+I will update this post when I get new insights on privacy threats._